 Euterpe is the Greek muse of music, commonly represented playing a doublepipe.
 The Roman mosaic above (c.
 240 CE in Vichten, Luxembourg) shows her playing a mechanised tibia.
 We dream of playing an instrument like this in a future Euterpe school!

-A detailed timetable will be published by the end of February, when registration opens.
+A detailed timetable will be published in mid-April, when registration closes.
 Meantime, please help us spread the word by sharing the Euterpe 2018 prospectus.
 We are particularly keen to reach woodwind players in conservatoires, universities, jazz schools and traditional music schools.

 Anyone is welcome.
 You don’t need to bring an instrument: on the first day, we’ll be making simple Ur pipes that you can take home.
 These narrow-bore pipes are ideal for practising quietly and for learning circular breathing.
 They are based on Bo Lawergren’s study of a find from 2450 BCE.
 Below is a reconstruction by Marco Sciascia, hammered from solid silver in 2016.
 I made the reeds using Arundo donax that I cut in September 2014, while on holiday near Girona.